 Since Practical Motorhome launched in 2001, we’ve been putting the latest releases to the test, reviewing them in real-world conditions.
 We make sure every test is fair, pointing out the pros and the cons of each model.
 You can find out more about our testing process on our About Us page.

-If you’ve enjoyed reading this review, why not get the latest news, reviews and features delivered direct to your door or inbox every month.
-Take advantage of our brilliant Practical Motorhome magazine SUBSCRIBERS’ OFFER and SIGN UP TO OUR NEWSLETTER for regular weekly updates on all things motorhome related.
+If you enjoyed reading this article, why not get the latest news, reviews and features delivered to your door or inbox every month?
+Take advantage of our brilliant Practical Motorhome SUBSCRIBERS’ OFFER and SIGN UP TO OUR NEWSLETTER for regular weekly updates on all things motorhome related.